-When the digestion is low, it is important to let this vital force have a break between meals.
-This is because the food will often take a bit longer to travel from the stomach to the colon, in which one will need to allow more time for digestion of previous meal before taking in more food.
-Eating between meals, especially when grazing, overtaxes the digestion as it is always in constant motion.
-Further, excessive snacking or grazing can weaken the pancreas, leading to blood sugar irregularities.
+When your digestion is low, it is important to let this vital force (Agni) have a break between meals.
+This is because the food that you eat will often take a bit longer to travel from the stomach to the colon, making it necessary for you to allow more time for digestion of your previous meal before taking in more food.
+Eating between meals, especially when grazing, overtaxes your digestion, as it is always in constant work-mode.
+Further, excessive snacking or grazing will often weaken the pancreas, leading to blood sugar irregularities.

 If giving up snacking ends up being more difficult than expected, try replacing your typical snacks with a simple, easy-to-digest option in the beginning until you are able to ween off this habit.
-This can be a piece of fruit, homemade hemp milk (see recipe below!), some herbal tea with honey, a spoonful of almond butter, a spoonful of hummus, or something of the like.
+This can be a piece of fruit, homemade hemp milk (see recipe below!), some herbal tea with honey, a spoonful of almond butter, a spoonful of hummus, or something of the like (discover more healthy snack ideas here!).
 To help sustain your appetite longer and reduce cravings, make sure your meals are filled with healthy, lean protein and fiber.
-Also make sure to eat on the routine schedule we talked about last week and always avoid skipping meals!
+Also make sure to eat on the routine schedule that we talked about last week and always avoid skipping meals!

 Daily Routine Practice of the Week

-Take a 15-30 minute walk after the lunch or dinner meal.
+Take a 15 to 30 minute walk after your lunch or dinner meal.

-Did you know that one of the worst habits for your digestion is to lie down after a meal?
-Alternatively, one of the most helpful ways to increase your digestive force is to take a short walk after meals.
-This practice will help get the food moving along while increasing your metabolic rate and strengthening your digestive fire.
+Did you know that one of the worst habits for your digestion is to lie down after eating a meal?
+Alternatively, one of the most helpful ways to increase your digestive fire (Agni) is to take a short walk after meals.
+This practice will help get the food moving along, while increasing your metabolic rate and strengthening your digestion.

-Taking a walk each day will indeed help the physical body remain healthy, but you will also notice an increase in your mental health.
+Taking a walk each day will indeed help your physical body remain healthy, but you will also notice an increase in your mental health.
 Exercise, including walking, helps to release mood enhancing hormones and boost confidence levels.
-So increase your digestion, metabolism and mental happiness with this simple daily practice!
+So increase your digestion, metabolism, and mental happiness with this simple daily practice!

 Herbal Regimen of the Week

-Take 1/2 tsp of Triphala Churna each night before bed.
+Take ½ teaspoon of Triphala Churna each night before bed.

-Triphala (three fruit) Churna (powder) is a traditional formula commonly used in Ayurvedic medicine for its wide range of health benefits.
-We will be adding it to our weekly regimen for its ability to flush out the GI tract, promote healthy elimination, strengthen the liver (a vital organ of digestion), and simply to increase the overall digestive fire.
-Read more on the health benefits of Triphala here!
+Triphala Churna is a traditional formula commonly used in Ayurvedic medicine for its wide range of health benefits.
+It is recommended this week because of its ability to flush out your GI tract, promote healthy (daily) elimination, strengthen your liver (a vital organ of digestion), and simply to increase your overall digestive fire (Agni).

-Directions: Take 1/2 tsp of Triphala Churna each night before bed.
-This formula can be taken in 1/2 cup of warm water and steeped for 2-3 minutes prior to drinking.
-If the taste is not desirable for you, try adding in honey.
-Alternatively some people prefer to make a paste of the formula with the honey and rinse it down with warm water.
+Directions: Take ½ teaspoon of Triphala Churna each night before bed.
+This formula can be taken in ½ cup of warm water and steeped for 2 to 3 minutes prior to drinking.
+If the taste is not desirable for you, try adding in a small spoonful of honey.
+Alternatively, you may prefer to make a paste out of the Triphala powder with honey, and then rinse it down with a few sips of warm water.

 Week Three Recap